-The N-1 standard becomes legally binding on 3rd December 2014, existing projections forecast National Grid to meet the required standards, however should this not the be case European Infringement actions would expect to be taken, which could result in significant financial impacts.
+The N-1 standard became legally binding on 3rd December 2014.
+Our projections forecast that National Grid will meet the required standards, however should this not the be case European Infringement actions would expect to be taken, which could result in significant financial impacts.